 In the previous article, we saw general changes in data management maturity.
 The maturity of the data management framework has remained at the same level, as shown in Figure 2.

 Figure 2: The comparison of the maturity levels per DM sub-capability.

 The results in Figure 3 demonstrate some shifts between the levels of maturity.

 The number of respondents at the two lowest levels of maturity has decreased.
 At the same time, the number of participants with the statuses “in development” and “capable” has grown.
 Both trends indicate a positive dynamic for this capability.

 The “Orange” maturity scan uses four performance indicators to assess the maturity of this capability.
 Let us take an in-depth look at each of them.

 A formal data management function is one of the key deliverables of a data management framework.
 The formal data management function embeds data management into daily operations.
 In Figure 4, you see positive trends for this indicator.

-In 2020, fewer companies did not have the formal function or have it in the “ad-hoc” status.
+In 2020, fewer companies did not have a formal function or have it in “ad-hoc” status.
 Concurrently, the number of companies that have (been establishing) established such a formal function has grown.

 To be operational, a data management function should develop policies and processes.
 Indicator 2 specifies the maturity level for that.

 Indicator 2: “data (management) policies and processes in place.”